 After a day of making cordage from foraged plant fibres, my grubby fingernails show evidence of all the separating and scraping.
 Once you’re committed to the steady, repetitive nature of prepping and twining cordage, it’s a deeply satisfying process.
 So much so that it’s hard to stop when dusk starts to fall and hunger calls me to go back indoors.
 Just one more half-metre and then I’ll go…

-Recent archaeological evidence of twined fibres has been discovered in a French Neanderthal site dating back 90,000 years, predating the arrival of Homo sapiens in Europe.
+Recent archaeological evidence of twined fibres has been discovered in a French Neanderthal site dating back 90,000 years (Stonehenge is a mere 5,000 years old).
 It seems probable that relatively complex textiles, nets etc could have been made with those twisted flax fibres.

 Archaeological finds of looped fibre fragments from the late Mesolithic period (middle Stone Age) have been found in Denmark.
 That’s around 9,000 years ago (pre-agriculture), when people lived hunter-gatherer lifestyles.
 The Antrea net, the oldest known fishing net, dates to around 9,000BC and is made of willow fibres.